 Media is very much an academic discipline and successful students are analytical, questioning and prepared to challenge ideas.
 It is important that students have an active interest in the media and are willing to study, both in class and at home, a range of films, TV programmes, radio shows, websites and podcasts, to name but a few.

 This course will help you to develop your ability to produce visually and technically competent collections of photographs, study the relationship between art and photography, enjoy looking at and discussing photographic work, communicate your ideas visually, and engage with practical project-based photography.

 You are interested in developing your ability to produce visually and technically competent collections of photographs based on specific themes.
-It will particularly appeal to students who want to communicate their ideas visually; who are interested in the relationship between art and photography, enjoy looking at and discussing photographic work and want to engage with practical project-based photography.

 If you are considering a course in sport or physical education at university, this A-level will provide you with a sound base.
 As well as a thorough theory element, you will develop your practical skills in a range of both individual and game activities.
 The close link between the theoretical and practical elements of the […]

 Physics is about everything in the Universe from the smallest quarks to the largest galactic clusters.
 It is about the quest to extend the boundaries of our knowledge of the way everything works and explain (usually mathematically) the rules of the Universe.
 Studying A-level Physics will help you on your way to a profound understanding […]